-Ensuring you’re drinking at least 2 litres of water a day not only keeps your body hydrated, preventing dehydration and all the nasty effects of that, but it also ensures your skin is hydrated.
-Any burn will draw fluid to the skin’s surface and away from the rest of the body so it is even more important to rehydrate yourself if you catch the sun at all.
+Ensure that you’re drinking at least 2 litres of water a day.
+This not only keeps your body hydrated, preventing dehydration and all the nasty effects of that, but it also ensures your skin is hydrated.
+Any burn will draw fluid to the skin’s surface and away from the rest of the body.
+This makes it is even more important to rehydrate yourself if you catch the sun at all.

 Coconut water is packed with electrolytes which are mineral salts that include sodium, potassium, calcium and magnesium.
 These help to balance fluid levels in the body which is important after all the fluid loss through sweating.

 It’s also loaded with antioxidants to help protect you from the damaging effects of less sleep, more sun and prolonged dehydration.
 Try consuming this throughout the sunny days.

 Dehydration can cause thirst, reduced urination, headaches, dizziness and sleepiness, with children being especially vulnerable.
 Keep an eye out and make sure they stay hydrated.